Cyberworld-builders/eternaguard/README.md

 ## 🎨 Customization

-### Colors
+### Branding

+**Logo**: The official EternaGuard logo is located at `/public/images/eternaguard-logo.png`
+- Shield icon with drone, monument, and tree elements
+- Tagline: "SECURE.
+MAINTAIN.
+INNOVATE."
+- Used consistently across all pages

-The site uses a blue-to-emerald gradient color scheme.
-Main colors:
+**Colors**: The site uses a blue-to-emerald gradient color scheme matching the logo:
 - Primary: `blue-600` (#2563eb)
 - Secondary: `emerald-600` (#059669)
-- Accent gradients throughout
+- Dark slate: `slate-700` (#334155)
+- Gold accent: `yellow-600` (#ca8a04)

-To change colors, search and replace in `app/page.tsx`:
+To change colors, search and replace across pages:
 - `blue-600` → your primary color
 - `emerald-600` → your secondary color